roger-that-dev/nerd-athletic-blog/posts/sample-placeholder/sample-placeholder.md

 ---
+author: Alice Bloggs
 date: 2024-06-01
-author: Jane Doe
+excerpt: This is a placeholder post demonstrating all elements, including images, footnotes, code, lists, and an inline D3.js graph.
-tags: [placeholder, demo, d3js]
+tags:
+- placeholder
+- demo
+- d3js
 title: Placeholder Post With D3.js Example
-excerpt: This is a placeholder post demonstrating all elements, including images, footnotes, code, lists, and an inline D3.js graph.
 ---

 This is a placeholder post to demonstrate the structure and formatting of a typical blog entry.
 Below you'll find examples of images, lists, code blocks, blockquotes, footnotes, and even a D3.js graph embedded using inline JavaScript.